ngpeijiun/ngpeijiun.github.io/dl/dl-3-shallow-neural-networks.md

  & =\sigma \left(\underbrace{w^{[ 2]} w^{[ 1]}}_{w^{\prime }} x+\underbrace{\left( w^{[ 2]} b^{[ 1]} +b^{[ 2]}\right)}_{b^{\prime }}\right)\\
  & =\sigma \left( w^{\prime } x+b^{\prime }\right)
 \end{aligned} $$

+   There is just one place where you might use linear activation function, and that is if you are doing machine learning on regression problem, if $y$ is a real number.